 She is a member of the Advisory Board of Massey & Gail, LLP, a former member of the FM Global Chicago/St. Louis Advisory Board, a member of The Chicago Network where she chaired the Board and the Reception and Governance Committees, and the Economic Club of Chicago where she served on the Board as Secretary and member of the Executive Committee and as Chair of the Membership Committee.
 Sue also chaired the Board and the Audit & Risk Management Committee of The Sacred Heart Schools of Chicago where she led a transformation of its governance structure.
 She serves on the Board of Regents of Mercy Home for Boys and Girls and is the former Chair of their Leader Council.

 After receiving her BA in Economics with Honors from Northwestern University she received a JD from the University of Illinois College of Law where she served on the leadership team of the Law Review.

-Sue is qualified to serve on the Audit, Compensation, and Governance Committees of a public company board.
+Sue is qualified to serve on the Audit, Compensation and Governance Committees of public company boards.